Blanding’s Turtle Make Over

 Pieces, Parts, and Picture Hangers

 Dr. Cherney, always up for a challenge, wanted to try to piece the shell back together.
-With the help of the orthopedic surgical wizard, Dr. Tom Taylor, the two worked together to devise a plan for fixing Sumner’s shell.
+With the help of the special surgical wizard, Dr. Tom Taylor, the two worked together to devise a plan for fixing Sumner’s shell.

 It took a few tries (there isn’t exactly a standard procedure for this fix), some epoxy, and items used for hanging pictures.
 Over 5 hours of “surgery” later, the Blanding’s turtle has a shell back.